 Leukemia is not the only possible consequence of the infection, even though the virus is named after it.
 The FeLV virus may cause many other diseases:

 The FeLV virus reduces the number and the activity of immune cells: macrophages, dendritic cells, leukocytes, lymphocytes.

-Infected cats become very sensitive to infections by any type of microbes: bacteria, viruses, fungi or parasites.
+Cats become very susceptible to infections by any type of other microbes: bacteria, viruses, fungi or parasites.